CounsellorPolonius/mythras/README.md

 # Installation
 Put the APK on to your android device and install it either manually or with a package manager.
 To build it you need to download this repository and then compile and sign the app using whatever tools you want (I used APKTools and a XDA tutorial).

+# Changelog, Version 1.1
+ - New icon courtesy of Alexis QD Pro Plus 20+.
+ - One string was untraslated.
+That has since been fixed.

 # Changelog, Version 1.0
  - Mrpoid2018 renamed to Mythras.
  - Most text translated to english.